-- Average spot capacity prices ranged from \$2.43/kW-month in ROS to \$8.94/kW-month in New York City in the second quarter of 2018. (slide 55-56) - Spot capacity prices rose from a year ago in all regions, ranging from 4 percent in Long Island to 22 percent in ROS. - These increases reflected higher reference point prices on the UCAP Demand Curves (up 9 to 15 percent because of annual adjustments). - ✓ However, this was offset by a lower load forecast, which resulted in lower ICAP requirements in all regions but the G-J Locality. - The ICAP requirement rose 346 MW in the G-J Locality as a result of a higher LCR (increased from 91.5 to 94.5 percent). - $\checkmark$ Changes in ICAP supply were also a key driver of these price changes. - Cleared import capacity fell by an average of 455 MW. - Several Ravenswood GTs in NYC have been in an IIFO ("ICAP Ineligible Forced Outage") since April 2018, lowering ICAP supply by a total of 214 MW. - These reductions were partly offset by the new entry of the CPV Valley units.
-These units added 528 MW of ICAP supply as of June 2018 although they produced limited amounts of energy in the second quarter.
+- Average spot capacity prices ranged from \$2.43/kW-month in ROS to \$8.94/kW-month in New York City in the second quarter of 2018. (slide 56-57) - Spot capacity prices rose from a year ago in all regions, ranging from 4 percent in Long Island to 22 percent in ROS. - These increases reflected higher reference point prices on the UCAP Demand Curves (up 9 to 15 percent because of annual adjustments). - ✓ However, this was offset by a lower load forecast, which resulted in lower ICAP requirements in all regions but the G-J Locality. - The ICAP requirement rose 346 MW in the G-J Locality as a result of a higher LCR (increased from 91.5 to 94.5 percent). - ✓ Changes in ICAP supply were also a key driver of these price changes. - Cleared import capacity fell by an average of 455 MW. - Several Ravenswood GTs in NYC have been in an IIFO ("ICAP Ineligible Forced Outage") since April 2018, lowering ICAP supply by a more than 200 MW. - These reductions were partly offset by the new entry of the CPV Valley units.

+Charts

-Charts: Market Outcomes
+Market Outcomes